 - Loss of appetite or overeating

 Depression is one of the primary mood disorders related to pseudodementia because cognitive impairment can stem from depression.
 However, experts point out the complexity of determining a final diagnosis in patients with a mixture of depression and cognitive deficits.
-As such, these experts will sometimes refer to a patient as having an organic disorder or a functional impairment, but most of the patients have components of both.3
+As such, these experts will sometimes refer to a patient as having an organic disorder or a functional impairment, but most of the patients have components of both.8

-Causes of pseudodementia include the following:10
+Causes of pseudodementia can include:9

-- Increased stress and depression alter the hypothalamic-pituitary axis causing cognitive impairment
+- Increased stress and depression alter the hypothalamic-pituitary axis, causing cognitive impairment

 - Neuroendocrine factors, with the degeneration of neurons in the hippocampus leading to cognitive impairment

-- Genetic factors,with repeats in chromosome 9: (i.e., C9ORF72) exhibited in patients diagnosed with depressive cognitive disorders
+- Genetic factors, with repeats in chromosome 9: (i.e., C9ORF72) exhibited in patients diagnosed with depressive cognitive disorders

 Pseudodementia is not a diagnosis, but a description of symptoms.
 Complicating factors in terms of correctly “diagnosing” a patient include the fact that the aging process can negatively impact memory, cognition, and brain function.
 Depression can occur simultaneously with dementia, but pseudodementia does not cause impairment of function in the brain like dementia does.

 Formal testing shows that depressed patients perform better on declarative memory tests than genuinely demented patients, but this difference may be difficult to determine.
-Instruments such as the Geriatric Depression Scale may also be useful in diagnosing depression in elderly individuals.6
+Instruments such as the Geriatric Depression Scale may also be useful in diagnosing depression in elderly individuals.11

 Brain scans can detect evidence of dementia in the brain, as well as a test called the Cornell Scale for Depression in Dementia, which involves interviews with family members, friends, caregivers, and the person being assessed.
 Evaluators are looking for differences in the reports given by the patient compared with that of the observers.
 These discrepancies can indicate evidence of both depression and dementia in those being evaluated.

-Pseudodementia Treatments
+Pseudodementia Treatment

 The treatment goal for alleviating pseudodementia is to identify and treat the underlying cause of its symptoms.
 Symptoms relating to pseudodementia tend to improve after successful treatment for depression, including medication, psychotherapy, or some combinations of the two.
 However, in some cases, the cognitive deficits may not improve as quickly as the depression.